Basic principles of complaints

 The absence of a proof of purchase or warranty certificate does not mean that the goods cannot be claimed.
 However, you should be able to prove in some other way that you purchased the goods from the trader on the day in question.

+For example, you can make a claim without a receipt with a bank statement.
 If most of your transactions are cashless, you are half out of luck.
 All you have to do is look in your electronic accounting system and find the purchase.
 Or try to see if you can prove the purchase in some other way.
 In some cases, it was enough for the seller to say that it was an original item that only he offered.
+The retailers themselves often offer the option of claiming without a receipt as one of their competitive advantages.
+If the trader refuses to claim the goods without a receipt, you can contact the Czech Trade Inspection Authority.

-Mr Thomas contacted us to ask how long he had to “tolerate” the trader’s efforts to repair the product.
-He had already claimed the same fault twice for a wireless speaker where the bluetooth connection was dropping out.
+Mr Tomáš contacted us to ask how long he has to “tolerate” the trader’s efforts to repair the product.
+He had already complained twice about the same defect in a wireless speaker, where the Bluetooth connection was dropping out.
 After the repair, the product always worked as it should for about 14 days, and then the situation repeated.
 Now the speaker has broken down for the third time and the customer has run out of patience.
 He would like his money back and planned to purchase a completely different product from a different brand.

 In such a case, Mr Tomas is entitled to a refund, although it is not explicitly stated by law how many times the trader must allow him to do so after a complaint.
 However, the Civil Code states that if we cannot use the goods properly due to the recurrence of a defect after repair (or if the goods have a large number of defects), then we have the right to have a new item delivered without defects, to have parts of the item replaced, and to withdraw from the contract of sale.
 A third recurrence of a defect can undoubtedly be considered such a situation, as has been repeatedly held by the courts.